 Business process automation in action

-- Sales reps contact the accounting department to share the terms of the contract, entering pertinent data into a few different fields.
+- Sales reps contact the accounting department to share the contract terms.
+Someone else then enters the pertinent data into a few different fields.

 - Finally, the sales team shuttles the information to the customer service team.
 Unfortunately, someone mistyped the account number, so the support team spends considerable time and effort locating their account when they call with a question.